vosaka-php/vosaka-foroutines/README.md

     }, Dispatchers::IO);
 }

-// Must be run in the main thread
+// Must be run in the main thread, it similar main() function in golang or kotlin, ...
 // If you dont make this check, the code IO will cause memory leak if (__FILE__ === realpath($_SERVER['SCRIPT_FILENAME'])) {
     $time = microtime(true);